 THIS POSITION IS NO LONGER OPEN.
 WE ARE NOT ACCEPTING APPLICATIONS FOR THIS POSITION.

 General Job Description:

-The Reuben H. Fleet Science Center’s Coordinator of Community Initiatives supports the Fleet Mission and Visitor Experience Philosophy by identifying and building community partnerships.
+The Fleet Science Center’s Coordinator of Community Initiatives supports the Fleet Mission and Visitor Experience Philosophy by identifying and building community partnerships.
 By arranging and holding meetings with community partners, this team member will identify and inform the Fleet’s programs and experiences to deepen the engagement of youth, families, and communities in science and science-related disciplines.

 The Coordinator of Community Initiatives will bring partners together to define programs that will best promote science learning experiences that engage targeted and diverse audiences in the community to maximize the Fleet’s impact across San Diego County.
 Work includes stewarding relationships with external partners, coordinating evaluation efforts, and participation in implementation and management of new programs and partnerships.

 This is a full-time, temporary position with an expected duration of 6 months.

 Primary Duties and Responsibilities, including mental requirements of position: